bigappleinsider/wordle/README.md

 - The color of the tiles will change to show how close your guess was to the word.

 [Play now](https://bigappleinsider.github.io/wordle/)

+### TODO

+- Create a dictionary of words and validate agains when user submits
+- Automation: Add unit and functional tests
+- Add CSS transitions and messaging for invalid submissions (less than 5 characters, not a valid word)